gear-foundation/gear-wiki/docs/examples/gnft-721.md

 }
 ```
 The `transactions` field is used for contract `idempotency`.
 There are two possible risks when sending a transaction: the risk of sending duplicate transactions and the risk of not knowing the status of the transaction due to a network failure.
 The message sender indicates the transaction id, and the token contract obtains the hash of this transaction using the sender's address and the transaction number.
-If a transaction with such a hash have already been completed, the contract returns the status of this transaction.
+If a transaction with such a hash has already been completed, the contract returns the status of this transaction.

-To inherit the default logic functions you need to derive NFTCore trait.
-Accordingly, for reading contracts states you need NFTMetaState trait.
+To inherit the default logic functions you need to derive `NFTCore` trait.
+Accordingly, for reading contracts states you need the `NFTMetaState` trait.

 Let's write the whole implementation of the NFT contract.
 First, we define the message
 which will initialize the contract and messages that our contract will process: